RNA-Puzzles/RNA_assessment/README.md

 This git includes:

 * an RNA structure normalization tool used in RNA-Puzzles.
-* the RNA 3D structure comparison metrics used in RNA-Puzzles assessment, including RMSD (all atom), P value, Interaction Network Fidelity and Deformation Index.
+* the RNA 3D structure comparison metrics used in RNA-Puzzles assessment, including RMSD (all-atom), P value, Interaction Network Fidelity and Deformation Index.

 ## Installation
 To install the package: